Lear Flint Seating Plant opens on the historic Buick grounds of Flint’s north side

 “We did an on-boarding [the process of integrating a new employee into an organization] and that’s where they did all of the interviewing.”
 Reedy said.

-“They spent about a week and a half between learning our core values as a corporation and “lean manufacturing” [according to Wikipedia, a system for minimizing waste without sacrificing productivity] and then we spent two to three days out into the community with the on-boarding of community service just to show our commitment to the community.”
+“They spent about a week and a half between learning our core values as a corporation and ‘lean manufacturing’ [according to Wikipedia, a system for minimizing waste without sacrificing productivity] and then we spent two to three days out into the community with the on-boarding of community service just to show our commitment to the community.”

 One example is that Lear is building a new park for the community located across the street from the plant.